-Becoming a life coach is a career move and should not be taken lightly.
-Below is a brief summary of the steps involved.
+Becoming a life coach is a career decision and should not be taken lightly.
+Below is a summary of the steps involved.
 We’ll expand on each step further into the article.

-These the basics of becoming a life coach.
-The rest of this post will give you enough details on each of the steps to get you started on the right foot.
+These are the basic steps to becoming a life coach.
+The rest of this post will give you details on each of the steps and get you started on the right foot.

 But first, perhaps you’d also like to know…

 I’m Mike Bundrant, a retired psychotherapist and active NLP and life coach trainer.
 I’m also a lifelong entrepreneur.
 Since getting my counseling license in 1995, I have worked for myself, with the exception of five years spent in corporate America.

 At one point in life, I was wondering the same thing: How can I become a life coach and enjoy the flexible lifestyle that goes with it?